AmiraMohamd95/Lecture-Miner/README.md

-- Android App that converts audio for lectures into text, extracts important keywords from the lecture, and recommends recent professional courses
+- Android App that converts audio for lectures into text, extracts important keywords from the lecture, and recommends recent professional courses.
-- microsoft cognitive services are used (text to speech, text analytics, bing search APIs
+- Microsoft cognitive services are used (text to speech, text analytics, bing search APIs

-- 3 stages :
+- Three stages :

   - Stage 1 : Speech recognition using Microsoft Speech recognition API which takes audio input and transfer it into text.